I wrote this story a couple of years ago.

 Then a neighbor complained to the city, and a building inspector came.
 The building inspector said to Yacov, “Yacov!
 You have no permit for this structure!”
 And Yacov said very importantly, “This is a sukkah!
 You can’t penalize me for a sukkah!
 It’s my religion!
 First Amendment!”

-And the building inspector said, “I think I need a note from your rabbi.”
+The building inspector said, “I think I need a note from your rabbi.”
 And Yacov lay awake in the sukkah that night.

 The next day, Yacov went to his rabbi, and said, “Rabbi, I built the most beautiful sukkah.
 Would you come and see my sukkah, and tell the City of Anaheim that they have to let me keep it?”